-The direct service model consists of individual treatment provided to an eligible child as follows:
+The direct service model consists of individual treatment provided to an eligible child and includes the following:

-- 1. Intervention of an indirect nature that does not directly involve the eligible child/family, and service provider is not billable as a Medicaid health service; - 2.
-Medicaid reimburses only for direct patient contact services billed as units of time.
+- Intervention of an indirect nature that does not directly involve the eligible child/family and service provider is not billable as a Medicaid health service; - Medicaid reimburses only for direct patient contact services billed as units of time.
 With the exception of occupational therapy as required by the Occupational Therapy Practice Act, services provided through an Individualized Family Service Plan (IFSP) do not require a physician's order for reimbursement.
-However, the services must be documented on the IFSP as the authorization for the service to be paid through the Medicaid program; and - 3.
-The evaluation procedure may only be reimbursed once in a 180-day period by the same provider.
-The procedures for all Medicaid-reimbursed evaluations and services, including codes, descriptions, and maximum reimbursements, are listed in Appendix A.
+However, the services must be documented on the IFSP as the authorization for the service to be paid through the Medicaid Program; and - The procedures for all Medicaid-reimbursed evaluations and services, including codes, descriptions, and maximum reimbursements, are listed in Appendix A. The evaluation procedure may only be reimbursed once in a 180-day period by the same provider.